1. Overview

 Google Guava is a set of Java libraries that offer a range of functions including graph data structure and its algorithms.

 Apache Commons is an Apache project that offers reusable Java components.
-This includes Commons Graph that offers a toolkit to create and manage graph data structure.
-This also provides common graph algorithms to operate on the data structure.
+These include Commons Graph, a toolkit for creating and managing graph data structures.
+The toolkit also provides common graph algorithms for operating on the data structure.

-Java Universal Network/Graph (JUNG) is a Java framework that provides extensible language for modeling, analysis and visualization of any data that can be represented as a graph.
+Java Universal Network/Graph (JUNG) is a Java framework that provides an extensible language for modeling, analysis, and visualization of any data that can be represented as a graph.

 These libraries provide a number of implementations based on the graph data structure.
 There are also more powerful frameworks based on graphs, such as Apache Giraph, currently used at Facebook to analyze the graphs formed by their users, and Apache TinkerPop, commonly used on top of graph databases.